lensvol/LondonRising/README.md

 In Fallen London, Ambitions can be though of as 'main quests'.
-They last a really long time, finishing them requires grinding related stats to quite a high level, they can have discrete subquests and you can only have one active at the same time.
+They last a really long time, finishing them requires grinding related stats to quite a high level (or it would if they were actually possible to complete; as of writing, they're still unfinished), they can have discrete subquests and you can only have one active at the same time.

 There are four ambitions in the game: Nemesis, Heart's Desire, Light Fingers and Bag a Legend.
 Due to their size, they connect to a lot of